Sisters of Saint Joseph Mission and Vision

 - Students are taught that they are loved by God who longs for a meaningful relationship with them.
 Through the religion curriculum, experiences of prayer and liturgy, and the integration of the SSJ mission across NFA’s Signature Curriculum and programs, students learn how to develop unity and care with one another and all peoples.

-- NFA’s Service Learning curriculum, in particular, reflects the SSJs’ commitment to seek out relationships with others in need.
-Outreach at NFA is not about distribution rather it is the expression of relationship with brothers and sisters in Christ.
+NFA’s Service Learning curriculum, in particular, reflects the SSJs’ commitment to seek out relationships with others in need.
+Outreach at NFA is the face-to-face relationship with brothers and sisters in Christ.

 To find out more about the Sisters of Saint Joseph, please visit the SSJ website at www.ssjphila.org.